Dual Diagnosis & Co-Occurring Disorders | Overview, Risk Factors, Signs & Treatment

 - Inpatient Care/ Residential Treatment, which tends to involve patients residing at an addiction facility 24/7 for the duration of treatment.
 Medical and mental health staff are present at all times to provide support, medication, and more while patients learn to manage their co-occurring disorders.

 - Outpatient Care provides patients the opportunity to receive similar services as they did in inpatient care, but less intensive.
-This level of care allows patients the freedom to attend school or work and participate in regular activities at home while still receiving care for co-occurring disorders.
+This level of care allows patients the freedom to attend school or work.
+It also allows patients to participate in regular activities at home while still receiving care for co-occurring disorders.

 Hathaway Recovery offers one of the best long-term treatments for those with dual diagnoses.
 Our health professionals understand the importance of treating both mental issues and addiction.
-At our dual diagnosis treatment, we ensure that each patient receives the utmost quality of care tailored to meet their unique, individual needs.
+We ensure that each patient receives the utmost quality of care tailored to meet their unique, individual needs.